 The palace rooms were beyond imagination.

-It was time for us to leave but we managed a few shot of the palace from outside.
-Tripods are not allowed but I did this pictures in my usual way – placing the camera on the ground and using the timer.
+It was time for us to leave but we managed a few shots of the palace from outside.
+Tripods are not allowed but I did these pictures in my usual way - placing the camera on the ground and using the timer.

 1. If you are going mainly to take pictures, don't go with groups, go with your best photographer friend.